Fauna of Madagascar: Freshwater crustaceans

 Madagascar is home to several endemic freshwater crustaceans, including 17 species of potamonautid crabs (Boreas, Foza, Hydrothelphusa, Madagapotamon, Malagasya, Marojejy and Skelosophusa), 7 species of parastacid crayfish (Astacoides), and atyid shrimp.

 Marine life

 Robust ghostpipefish (Solenostomus cyanopterus) off Nosy Be.

 Omura's whale off Nosy Be.

 The seas around Madagascar host a high diversity of wildlife, including invertebrates.
 There is a still a large area of mangrove swamp around the coast, particularly in the west, and there are extensive coral reefs around the island.
 Thousands of fish species occur, including the rare coelacanth.
 Four species of sea turtle breed on the beaches, but many are taken for food by local people.
-For whales, humpback whales breed off the south-western coasts such as at Île Sainte-Marie, Omura's whales notably around Nosy Be, pygmy blue whales on the Madagascar Plateau, and southern right whales slowly increasing along Malagasy coasts.
+Multiple whales inhabit the seas near Madagascar: humpback whales breed off the south-western coasts such as at Île Sainte-Marie, Omura's whales occur around Nosy Be, pygmy blue whales occur on the Madagascar Plateau, and the population of southern right whales is slowly increasing along Malagasy coasts.